wp-plugins/unasearch/README.txt

 Unfortunately not.
 Unasearch changes the Wordpress requests and other search plugin could conflict with this work.

 == Changelog ==

+= 0.4.0 =
+* Feature : Search now based on a index engine

 = 0.3.0 =
 * Feature : Choose the order of the search query.